Hosmer Lake is a fly fishing paradise in Central Oregon.

 On the surface, caddis and smaller baetis patterns steal the show.
 Dry fly fishing comes and goes on Hosmer, with the most productive windows typically being in the early morning and the late evening.

-Cutthroat Trout Fishing at Hosmer Lake
+Cutthroat Trout Fishing

 Cutthroat trout, while not always as prevalent as rainbows, are quite common in Hosmer Lake.